Bishkek: Air quality

 Emissions of air pollutants in Bishkek amounted to 14,400 tons in 2010.
 Among all cities in Kyrgyzstan, the level of air pollution in Bishkek is the highest, occasionally exceeding maximum allowable concentrations by several times, especially in the city centre.
 For example, concentrations of formaldehyde occasionally exceed maximum allowable limits by a factor of four.
+The hydrogeologist Zheenbek Kulbekov identifies coal-heating mainly in informal settlements (samozakhvat), the exhaust from private vehicles and the lack of air circulation as the three main factors for the grave air pollution in Kyrgyzstan's capital.
+The latter is mainly due to the haphazard construction of private multi-story buildings - in contradiction to former city plans developed up until the end of the USSR - which prompted discussion on a moratorium on the further construction of high-rise buildings.

 Responsibility for ambient air quality monitoring in Bishkek lies with the Kyrgyz State Agency of Hydrometeorology.
 There are seven air-quality monitoring stations in Bishkek, measuring levels of sulfur dioxide, nitrogen oxides, formaldehyde, and ammonia.

 Economy

 Bishkek uses the Kyrgyzstan currency, the som.
-The som's value fluctuates regularly but averaged around 85 som per U.S. dollar as of March 2023.
+The som's value fluctuates regularly but averaged around 86 som per U.S. dollar as of November 2024.
 The economy in Bishkek is primarily agricultural, and agricultural products are sometimes bartered in the outlying regions.
 The streets of Bishkek are regularly lined with produce vendors in a market-style venue.
 In most of the downtown area there is a more urban cityscape with banks, stores, markets, and malls.
 Sought-after goods include hand-crafted artisan pieces, such as statues, carvings, paintings, and many nature-based sculptures.